pvcraven/arcade_book/source/labs/lab_08_sprites/sprites.rst

 * If the length of the good sprite list is zero, then don't move any of the sprites or the character.
 "Freeze" the game.
 * If the length of the good sprite list is zero, draw "Game Over" on the screen.
+* Turn in a GitHub URL to your project.
+* Double-check on-line that the images for your sprites uploaded.